raushanmahmud/users/README.md

 Users CRUD application with register, login and reset password functionalitites.

+Requirements:
+Mongodb server should be installed locally, otherwise MongoDb host's ip address and port can be set in .env file.

 In order to run the application:
+1. Clone the repo.

-1. set MONGODB_USER and MONGODB_PASSWORD credentials in .env file;
+2. set MONGODB_USER and MONGODB_PASSWORD credentials in .env file;

-2. npm install
+3. npm install

-3. npm run start
+4. npm run start